-Ending his holdout, Lou Gehrig, who had originally asked for $50,000, agrees to sign with the Yankees for $36,000 and a $750 signing bonus.
-The new deal for the Bronx Bombers' first baseman, last season's American League MVP, makes him baseball's highest paid player.
+Ending his holdout, Lou Gehrig, who had initially asked for $50,000, agrees to sign with the Yankees for $36,000 and a $750 signing bonus.
+The new deal for the Bronx Bombers' first baseman, last season's American League MVP, makes him baseball's highest-paid player.

 During spring training, Jackie Robinson and Nate Moreland work out with the White Sox in Pasadena, California.
 Manager Jimmie Dykes, who reluctantly granted their request for a walk-on tryout, dismisses the black players without making an offer for their services.

-Due to wartime travel restrictions, spring training camps begin opening in northern locations.
+Spring training camps began opening in northern locations due to wartime travel restrictions.
 Some of the locales include Bear Mountain, NY (Dodgers), French Lick Springs, IN (Cubs and White Sox), Asbury Park, NJ (Yankees), Medford, MA (Red Sox), and Wallingford, CT (Braves).

-Emmett Kelly, the Dodgers' resident 'tramp' in Brooklyn, announces his contract has not been renewed to join the team when they begin playing in L.A. this season.
-The veteran circus performer believes the size of the Coliseum, the club's new home on the West Coast, is just "too big for one clown".
+The Dodgers, playing their first season in LA, do not renew the contract of Emmett Kelly, the team's resident 'tramp' in Brooklyn.
+The veteran circus performer believes the size of the Coliseum, the club's new venue on the West Coast, is just "too big for one clown."

-Carlton Fisk, after being declared a free agent because the Red Sox mailed his contract one day past the contractual deadline, signs a $3.5 million deal with the White Sox.
-On Opening Day, the 33 year-old catcher will hit an eighth-inning three-run home run to tie the score, 3-3, that proves to be the difference in Chicago's eventual 5-3 victory over his old team at Fenway Park.
+After being declared a free agent because the Red Sox mailed his contract one day past the contractual deadline, Carlton Fisk signs a $3.5 million deal with the White Sox.
+On Opening Day, the 33-year-old catcher will hit an eighth-inning three-run home run to tie the score, 3-3, which proves to be the difference in Chicago's eventual 5-3 victory over his old team at Fenway Park.

 Commissioner Peter Ueberroth reinstates Hall of Famers Mickey Mantle and Willie Mays.
-The two Hall of Famers had been banned from associating with major league baseball due to their employment with Atlantic City casinos.
+Major League Baseball banned the two Hall of Famers from associating due to their employment with Atlantic City casinos.

 After reacquiring Jesse Orosco from the Orioles in December, the Mets send the veteran left-hander to the Cardinals for utility player Joe McEwing.
 In 1978, the eventual four-decade hurler (1979-2003) was the player to be named later in the trade when New York dealt veteran southpaw Jerry Koosman to Minnesota.

-After Mark McGwire, who had previously denied the use of steroids, refuses to answer the questions concerning his involvement during the congressional hearings, U.S. Representative William Lacy Clay (D-MO) wants to remove the slugger's name given to a stretch of highway in his state.
-The legislators officially renamed a five-mile segment of Interstate-70 the Mark McGwire Highway as a tribute to 'Big Mac' hitting a record 70 home runs in 1998.
+After Mark McGwire, who had previously denied using steroids, refuses to answer the questions concerning his involvement during the congressional hearings, U.S. Representative William Lacy Clay (D-MO) wants to remove the slugger's name given to a stretch of highway in his state.
+The legislators officially renamed a five-mile segment, a distance approximately as long traveled by the 70 home runs, of Interstate-70 the Mark McGwire Highway as a tribute to 'Big Mac' hitting a record 70 home runs in 1998.

 In an attempt to be part of a healing process on the campus where 32 students and staff became victims of a deadly shooting spree last April, the Yankees play the Hokies at Virginia Tech's English Field.
-George Steinbrenner, moved by coverage of the massacre last spring, donated $1 million to a memorial fund and made arrangements for his team to participate in an exhibition game at the school.
+George Steinbrenner, moved by coverage of the massacre, donated $1 million to a memorial fund and arranged for his team to participate in an exhibition game at the school.

-The Mets make a symbolic, but expensive, roster move when they release second baseman Luis Castillo.
-The embattled 35 year-old infielder, who will be best remembered by New York fans for the dropped popup in a 2009 Subway Series game at Yankee Stadium and his inability to stay healthy, is still owed the remaining $6 million on the four-year, $25 million contract he signed prior to the 2008 season.
+The Mets make a symbolic but expensive roster move when they release their second baseman, Luis Castillo.
+The oft-injured embattled 35-year-old, best remembered by New York fans for the dropped popup in a 2009 Subway Series game at Yankee Stadium, is still owed the remaining $6 million on the four-year, $25 million contract he signed before the 2008 season.